share post

 The scent of pine and sea in the air.
 Mossy stones.
 Ferns.
 Hydrangeas.
 Herbs.
 Hosta.
 Astilbe.
 Climbing vines.

-Rather than a perfectly manicured garden, i love that it feels more relaxed and natural, with the winding paths, pine needles scattered around, layers of green, blooms, and little tucked-away places to sit.
+Rather than a perfectly manicured garden, I love that it feels more relaxed and natural, with the winding paths, pine needles scattered around, layers of green, blooms, and little tucked-away places to sit.

 Flagstone paths and bridges